genesiscommunitysuccess/docs/docs/03_server/07_consolidator/01_introduction.md

 </td></tr> </table>

-The following snippet showcases a simple usage of the read output table consolidator:
+Here is a simple example read-output-table Consolidator that handles this use case:

 ````kotlin
 val runtimeTrades:List<Trade> = createTrades()